 Odaka cites Godzilla vs. Destoroyah as the film containing her best genre performance, and she is absolutely correct in doing so.
 Of her six times playing Miki Saegusa, this exhibits the most convincing and well-rounded piece of acting by her.
 She’s up to the task, even if the people behind the typewriter are not.

 Returning screenwriter Kazuki Omori spits up a number of interesting ideas and does little to nothing with most of them.
 Godzilla Junior has apparently turned into a killer, slaughtering whales by the dozen and leaving their bloodied carcasses in his wake.
-The cute plant-eating critter which helped Miki realize humanity can co-exist with monsters is now dangerous.
-Or so we’re told in a very brief throwaway scene that could’ve easily been axed with no indication it had been there in the first place.
-One can only imagine how suspenseful the film might’ve been had that scene been extended into a fully developed subplot: scenes of Miki trying to justify keeping Junior alive; scenes of her trying to decipher what turned a gentle infant into a threat.
-What if the military saw the results of Junior’s handiwork, leapt to the assumption he would target humans next, and set out to kill him?
+The cute plant-eating critter which helped Miki realize humanity can co-exist with the monsters is now dangerous.
+Or so we’re told in a very brief throwaway scene that could’ve easily been axed with no indication it had even been there in the first place.
+Once again, we’re treated to an admittedly clever idea that just never fleshes out into a satisfying subplot: there are no scenes of Miki trying to justify keeping the (apparently) dangerous Junior alive, for instance.
+What if the military saw the results of Junior’s handiwork, leaped to the assumption that he would target humans next, and set out to destroy him?
 How would Miki dissuade them?
 How would her personal history with the creature be interwoven into the story?

-And with that, Miki Saegusa—ever promising, ever tingling with potential—vanishes into the annals of the genre with a well-acted whimper.
+And with that, Miki Saegusa—ever promising, every tingling with potential—vanishes into the annals of the genre with a well-acted whimper.

 Same Concept, Superior Execution